bamorim/presentations/2022-elixir-conf-eu/presentation.md

 - Complexity is only dependent on number of timeseries and sample frequency
 - Great for alerting
 - Great for long term storage
-- Can be downsampled for even longer term storage

 ---